 - Grant of License

 The Insurance Regulatory Development Authority in India will issue a certificate of registration to the applicant company if it is satisfied that all the information and documents submitted are true and correct.
 Moreover, it must also hold an opinion that the grant of such license is in the interest of insurance policyholders.

 The certificate of Insurance Web Aggregator License has a validity of three years from the date on which the license was issued by the IRDAI (Insurance Regulatory Development Authority of India).
 At least thirty days before the expiry of the period of three years, the web aggregator needs to get the license renewed by filing an application along with the fees of Rs 25000.

-There are several advantages of Insurance Web Aggregators such as easy comparison between the insurance policies; contacts with each service providers without personal meet; every Insurance provider competes in a fair market; saves the customers’ time and energy spent in collecting information about different insurance policies.
+The advantages are the easy comparison between the insurance policies; contacts with each service provider without personal meet; a fair market competition; saves the customers’ time and energy spent in collecting information about different insurance policies.

-According to the IRDAI (Insurance Web Aggregators) Regulations, 2017, the channels from which an insurance web aggregator can earn its revenue includes charging a fee of up to Rs 50000 from an insurance company per year for each product; charging a fix commission for any leads converted by them and transmitted to the insurance company for sales of the respective policy.
-Moreover, an Insurance Web Aggregator can also charge a fee for providing outsourcing activities undertaken by the company.
+According to the IRDAI (Insurance Web Aggregators) Regulations, 2017, the channels from which an insurance web aggregator can earn its revenue include charging a fee of up to Rs 50000; fix commission for any leads converted by them.

 To obtain a duplicate certificate, the insurance web aggregator needs to file an application in Form I together with the fee of Rs 1000 requesting the IRDAI to issue a duplicate certificate.

-The Certificate of Compliance (COC) is a document submitted by the insurance web aggregator to IRDAI stating that it has conformed with all the mandatory rules, regulations and code of conduct throughout the year.
+The Certificate of Compliance (COC) is a document submitted by the insurance web aggregator to IRDAI, stating that it has conformed to all the mandatory rules, regulations, and code of conduct throughout the year.